PragatiBaderiya/sql-data-warehouse-project/README.md

-#  SQL Data Warehouse Project
+#  Data Warehouse And Analytics Project

 Building a modern data warehouse using SQL Server, including ETL processes, data modeling, and analytics.